arazosman/Simple-Spell-Checker/README.md

 # Simple-Spell-Checker
- A program that fixes the misspellen Turkish words within the given file.
+ A program that fixes misspellen Turkish words within the given file.